 American artist and author Dorothea Tanning (1910–2012) created more than 100 graphic works between 1950 and 2001.
 Thanks to a recent generous gift to the Menil Collection from Barbara and Jim Metcalf, the Menil now owns the complete set, many of which will be displayed for the first time in The Graphic Work of Dorothea Tanning.

 These prints and illustrated books feature images that range from representation to near total abstraction, demonstrating the breadth of Tanning’s formal innovation.
 Experimenting with lithography, etching, and aquatint, Tanning produced a variety of surface textures, some crystalline, others cloud-like.
-She often introducing reoccurring motifs into her dreamlike spaces.
+She often introduces reoccurring motifs into her dreamlike spaces.
 Her ambiguously erotic embracing figures are the most recognizable.
 Tanning’s highly personal work addresses universal human emotions and experiences of ecstasy, elation, anxiety, and obsession.

 Complementing these works on paper, Tanning’s sculpture Cousins (1970), one of the highlights of the Menil’s Surrealist collection, will also be included in the exhibition.

 About Dorothea Tanning

 Born in the small Midwestern city of Galesburg, Illinois, artist and writer Dorothea Tanning moved to New York in 1935, where she supported herself as a commercial artist.
-In the early 1940s Tanning began to incorporate dream-like imagery that she encountered in the 1936 exhibition at the Museum of Modern Art, New York, Fantastic Art: Dada and Surrealism, into her own work.
-She soon attracted the attention of the Surrealist painters who had taken refuge in New York, such as Max Ernst, who included her work in an exhibition he organized for Peggy Guggenheim’s gallery, Art of This Century.
+In the early 1940s, Tanning began to incorporate dreamlike imagery that she encountered in the 1936 exhibition at the Museum of Modern Art, New York, Fantastic Art: Dada and Surrealism, into her own work.
+She soon attracted the attention of the Surrealist painters who had taken refuge in New York, such as Max Ernst, who included her work in an exhibition titled Art of This Century that he organized for Peggy Guggenheim’s gallery.
 In 1946, Tanning and Ernst married and moved to Sedona, Arizona.
 They returned to France in the mid-1950s, where Tanning remained until 1980 when she moved back to New York.
 Tanning died at the age of 101, just after completing her second volume of poetry.